zhiming99/rpc-frmwrk/rpc/security/README.md

   can be generated from the server server, via `kadmin` and `ktadd` subcommand.
 When `ktadd` is asking service principal for the `key table`, in our case, `rasp1/rpcfrmwrk.org`.
 The The official document is at [here](https://web.mit.edu/kerberos/krb5-devel/doc/admin/install_appl_srv.html)

-4. Setup the options to enable `rpc-frmwrk` with authentication.
+4. Configure `rpc-frmwrk` with authentication.
   * In the [`driver.json`](https://github.com/zhiming99/rpc-frmwrk/blob/master/ipc/driver.json), the section for `RpcTcpBusPort`, you can find the configurations for each listening port.
 And add `HasAuth:"true"` to the listening port which will enable authentication on all the connections to that port.